+1.2 Determination

-1.2 Determination This Initial Study determined that development of the proposed medical marijuana cultivation facility would not have a significant impact on the environment, with the implementation of mitigation measures.
+This Initial Study determined that development of the proposed medical marijuana cultivation facility would not have a significant impact on the environment, with the implementation of mitigation measures.
 A Mitigated Negative Declaration is proposed.

-1.3 California Environmental Quality Act (CEQA) Authority to Prepare a Mitigated Negative Declaration This Draft Mitigated Negative Declaration (DMND) has been prepared by the City of Desert Hot Springs as lead agency and is in conformance with Section 15070, Subsection (a), of the State of California Guidelines for Implementation of the CEQA.
-The purpose of the DMND and the Initial Study Checklist was to determine whether there were potentially significant impacts associated with development of the Desert Springs cultivation facility.
-1.4 Public Review Process In accordance with CEQA, a good faith effort has been made during the preparation of this DMND to contact affected agencies, organizations and persons who may have an interest in this Project.
-The MND has been sent to the Riverside County Clerk, responsible agencies, and advertised in The Desert Sun.
+1.3 California Environmental Quality Act (CEQA) Authority to Prepare a Mitigated Negative Declaration

+This Draft Mitigated Negative Declaration (DMND) has been prepared by the City of Desert Hot Springs as lead agency and is in conformance with Section 15070, Subsection (a), of the State of California Guidelines for Implementation of the CEQA.
+The purpose of the DMND and the Initial Study Checklist was to determine whether there were potentially significant impacts associated with development of the NR Trading Cultivation Facility.

+1.4 Public Review Process

+In accordance with CEQA, a good faith effort has been made during the preparation of this DMND to contact affected agencies, organizations and persons who may have an interest in this Project.
+The MND has been sent to the Riverside County Clerk, responsible agencies, and advertised in The Desert Star Weekly.

 CHAPTER TWO - PROJECT DESCRIPTION

 2.1 Project Vicinity

-The Project is located on 1.15 net acres of undisturbed desert land on the south of San Gorgonio Lane between Little Morongo Road and Cabot Road in the City of Desert Hot Springs, California.
+The Project is located on 1.15 net acres of vacant desert land located between Little Morongo Road and Cabot Road on the north side of San Gorgonio Lane in the City of Desert Hot Springs, California.

 Total Project Area: 1.26 gross acres

-Assessor's Parcel Number: 665-040-010
+Assessor's Parcel Numbers: 665-030-041